Forgetting is Everywhere: Thought experiments

 \section{Thought experiments}

 We present a series of thought experiments designed to stress-test potential definitions of forgetting in general learning systems.
 Each scenario illustrates a conceptual edge case that any robust definition of forgetting should naturally handle.
-For each scenario, we provide a \emph{consistency verdict}, indicating whether our framework classifies the learner to be forgetting or not, and explain the intuition behind this judgement.
+For each scenario, we provide a \emph{self-consistency verdict}, indicating whether our framework classifies the learner as forgetting or not, and we explain the intuition behind this judgement.

 \begin{scenario}[The degenerate learner.]
-Consider a learner that never updates its beliefs--its state is fixed for all time.
+Consider a learner that never updates its beliefs — its state is fixed for all time.
 Such a learner never changes its state or acquires new information and is thus degenerate.
 Does this learner ever forget?
 One might argue that forgetting is defined relative to the information available to the learner over time; however, if nothing is ever learned, how can anything ever be forgotten?

-\emph{Consistency verdict: no forgetting.} Since the state remains constant across any number of updates, the induced futures distributions are identical.
+\emph{Self-consistency verdict: no forgetting.} Since the state remains constant across any number of updates, the predictive distribution is identical to the simulated marginalisation.
 A learner that never changes its state can never forget. \end{scenario}

 \begin{scenario}[0-bit and 5-bit stacks.]
 Consider two first-in, first-out (FIFO) stacks: one with capacity 0 bits, another with 5 bits.
 The 0-bit stack cannot store information; the 5-bit stack can.